reeantencamah/CSharp-Pharmaceutical-system/README.md

 # C#-Pharmaceutical-system

--The purpose of the system is to facilate the day to day process/work of a Pharmaceutical Company.The system is being developed in C# and is based on relational database MySQL.
+-The purpose of the system is to facilate the day to day process/works of a Pharmaceutical Company.
+The system is being developed in C# and is based on relational database Ms SQL.

 - Different departments such as the finance, HR, Production Department can used the system.
 - In the employee mangement service, the HR can search, add, update and  delete an employee's detail.